DamoWood/BookingFormTest/README.md

 ~~~~
 mvn test
 ~~~~
 or open in an IDE and run the RunTest.java class.

+Results can be seen in the IDE, terminal or under target/cucumber-reports/index.html

 Note:
 Some of the steps are empty.
 This is because instead of repeating the setup pieces in multiple steps I have pulled them out.
 This means the step is empty but I have left them in as it makes the Gherkin feature files read much better.